There’s no such thing as a free ticket: How Illegal streaming is putting your security at risk

 A spokesman told us: “You wouldn’t leave your house unlocked, drive your car without insurance or, worse still, pass your private details onto a complete stranger.
 Online safety and security need to be as instinctive and commonplace as that which we use offline.

-“Some of us are spending time and money with the sort of sellers that we wouldn’t entertain dealing with in person, many without even realising it.
+“Some of us are spending time and money with the sort of sellers that we wouldn’t entertain dealing with in person, many without even realizing it.

 “Just one mistake could be so costly.